henryyantq/haptic-kinematics/README.md

 ![image](https://github.com/henryyantq/haptic-kinematics/assets/20149275/9c900a3d-b798-4195-a640-3c0980b9eb7a)

 You can read the code directly for more details, since we are making our code as straightforward-to-read as possible.

+### The key contribution
+Actually, the key point of this paper is NOT HapNet.
+Instead, just like the title "haptic-kinematics" of this repository, we are promoting the idea of exploiting haptic features on the basis of kinematic modality, when other works are extensively focusing on mechanical factors.
+Essentially, this paper explores and proves the feasibility of haptic representation in kinematic dimensions.
+You're WELCOMED to try new and more advanced neural network structure to enhance our result, or fulfill your own tasks with haptic-kinematics.